-The inaugural festival was a huge success with both critics and audiences and completely sold out.
-The 2018 festival is led by Artistic Director LJ Findlay-Walsh and Executive Producer Gillian Garrity and was founded in 2017 by Jackie Wylie, now Artistic Director of the National Theatre of Scotland.
+The 2017, 2018 & 2019 festivals were a huge success with both critics and audiences.
+The festival is led by Artistic Director LJ Findlay-Walsh and Executive Producer Belinda McElhinney.
+Take Me Somewhere was founded in 2017 by Jackie Wylie, now Artistic Director of the National Theatre of Scotland.
 Jackie Wylie and LJ Findlay-Walsh led the artistic programming at the Arches from 2008 to 2015.

 As part of the first festival in 2017 we created GRIP - Glasgow's Review of International Performance - you can view this publication here.

 In 2017 we launched the Adrian Howells Award for intimate performance.